CLSherrod/clsherrod.github.io/now.md

 ## Recently Published
 - New expat newsletter [Expats’ Guide to Political Seasons + Latest Expat & Travel Updates 🇲🇽✨](https://expatrebel.com/2024-03-09/) for Expat Rebel.
-- New article [My Advice For Expert Authors](https://christophersherrod.com/book-advice/) based on a few conversations with many people over the years about self-publishing a book.
+- New article [Expert Book Writing and Publishing: 19 Proven Strategies for Success](https://christophersherrod.com/book-advice/) based on a few conversations with many people over the years about self-publishing books - physical, ebooks and articles.
 - I updated my team workflow article for 2024 [Creators Recommend Apps & Workflow](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing.

 ## Producing